Where does test taking anxiety come from?

 I don’t think I ever told anyone about this and I don’t think anyone noticed.
 But this lasted well into my sophomore year of college before I was able to recognize what it was and where it came from.
 I continued to receive good grades throughout school and college because I was able to cope with this anxiety.

-Test anxiety in students does not have a separate category in the Diagnostic and Statistical Manual(DSM IV) so it is difficult to know when it is normal versus abnormal.
-Shouldn’t everyone should feel a measure of anxiety when taking a test and being evaluated academically?
-This is true to some extent.
-Many parents may have more concern if a child or teen did not have test anxiety.
-Certainly children and teens without academic motivation are also commonly in my practice.
+Certainly, children and teens without academic motivation are also commonly in my practice.
 Interestingly, these children may also be suffering from test anxiety.
-Children who have experienced failure because of poor study skills, learning disabilities or mental health conditions such as depression and adhd (which impair attention) may react by avoiding test taking or becoming apathetic in order to deal with their anxiety.
-Click here to learn more about the causes of test anxiety.
+Children who have experienced failure because of poor study skills, learning disabilities or mental health conditions such as depression and adhd (which impair attention) may react by avoiding test taking or becoming apathetic to deal with their anxiety.
+WE know that children with learning disabilities, minorities and girls are have higher rates of test anxiety.

 Search my site with google custom search!

 Medical information obtained from this website is not intended as a substitute for professional care.
 If you have or suspect you have a problem, you should consult a healthcare provider.